miomaeshima/Colorme-App/README.md

 2．Allow select file from the device
 3．Allow uploading images to the demo site
 4．Switch between pallets (e.g. between Japanese to English color name pallets)
-5. Switch the font color to what is appropriate for the background (e.g. white font on dark color)
+5．Switch the font color to what is appropriate for the background (e.g. white font on dark color)